-- Turn on your computer and press <Delete> to enter BIOS Setup during the POST (Power-On Self-Test).
-Under Chipset, ensure Chipset SATA Port Enable is enabled.
-Set SATA Mode to RAID.
-Then save the settings and restart your computer. - If you want to configure UEFI RAID, follow the steps in "C-1."
-To enter the legacy RAID ROM, save the settings and exit BIOS Setup.
-Refer to "C-2" for more information.
+Turn on your computer and press <Delete> to enter BIOS Setup during the POST (Power-On Self-Test).
+Under Chipset, set SATA Mode to RAID.
+Then save the settings and restart your computer.
+(If you want to use NVMe PCIe SSDs to configure RAID, make sure to set NVMe RAID mode to Enabled.)